sameerbasha17/HTML-and-CSS/README.md

 It's really a good feeling to learn new topics and apply them through realworld projects...
 From 2 weeks i have been stick with my laptop to develop this youtube clone 😅.
 I observed that my brain asking dopamine which is generated while i am coding rather than doing unproductive work.

-Here is the deployed link of webpage : youtube-clone-sksameerbasha.netlify.app
+Here is the deployed link of webpage : https://youtube-clone-sksameerbasha.netlify.app

 HERE IS MY YOUTUBE CLONE INTERFACE :